 By the time most people realize they have hearing loss, the damage has already been done.
 Even if you haven't seen any signs of hearing loss so far, it is still crucial that a hearing professional test your hearing once a year once you are over the age of 50.
 That way, if you start losing some of your hearing, you'll be ready to address it quickly so it won't affect your life negatively.

-Some may be concerned about the prospect of a hearing test, but they don't need to worry!
+Some may be concerned about the prospect of a hearing exam, but they don't need to worry!
 Hearing tests are quick, painless, and non-invasive.
 In most cases, you should find out everything you need to know within the hour.
+Schedule a hearing test with us in Sandwich, MA.

 What to expect from a hearing test